High-value, high-risk and vital public records

 - Frequency of update: how often this document will need to be updated to remain effective in the recovery of business operations.

-How to manage vital records
+How to manage vital public records

-Vital records should be easily accessible, up-to-date, and identified as critical to the recovery of business operations.
+Vital public records should be easily accessible, up-to-date, and identified as critical to the recovery of business operations.

-- onsite using data backups, a fire- and flood-proof safe or storage area
+- onsite using data backups, a fire and flood-proof safe or storage area

 - offsite in a data centre or storage facility with a high level of hazard protection (against fire, theft, flood, power failure)